ggong369/MBNN/README.md

-# MBNN
+# Masked Bayesian Neural Networks : Theoretical Guarantee and its Posterior Inference

+This is the official Pytorch implementation of mBNN:
-[ICML2023] Official code for "Masked Bayesian Neural Networks : Theoretical Guarantee and its Posterior Inference"
+"Masked Bayesian Neural Networks : Theoretical Guarantee and its Posterior Inference.
+ICML 2023" by Insung Kong, Dongyoon Yang, Jongjin Lee, Ilsang Ohn, Gyuseung Baek and Yongdai Kim